brunogrbavac/MarvelHeroes/README.md

-# Marvel Blank
+# Marvel Heroes

-This is a React.js web app made as a internship application task for frontend internship at Blank.
+This is a React.js web app made for browsing your favorite Marvel heroes.

 ## About